lake-wg/edhoc/draft-ietf-lake-edhoc.md

 It is RECOMMENDED that ID_CRED_x uniquely identify the public authentication key as the recipient may otherwise have to try several keys.
 ID_CRED_I and ID_CRED_R are transported in the ciphertext, see {{asym-msg3-proc}} and {{asym-msg2-proc}}.

 When ID_CRED_x does not contain the actual credential, it may be very short, e.g., if the endpoints have agreed to use a key identifier parameter `kid`.
-The latter is extended to support int values to allow more one-byte identifiers (see {{kid-header-param}} and {{kid-key-common-param}}) which may be useful in many scenarios since constrained devices only have a few keys.
-Note that in CBOR, the integers -24 to 23 and the empty byte string h'' are encoded as one byte.
+Note that `kid` is extended to support int values to allow more one-byte identifiers (see {{kid-header-param}} and {{kid-key-common-param}}) which may be useful in many scenarios since constrained devices only have a few keys.

 * ID_CRED_x = { 4 : key_id_x }, where key_id_x : kid, for x = I or R.